jitsi/jitsi-meet/README.md

 Jitsi Meet allows for very efficient collaboration.
 It allows users to stream their desktop or only some windows.
 It also shared document editing with Etherpad and remote presentations with Prezi.

+## Install

+Installing Jitsi Meet is quite a simple experience even though it requires it requires installing a few other components first, such as Jitsi Videobridge, a web server such as Nginx and an XMPP one like Prosody.

+You can find instructions on how to deploy Jitsi Meet [here](https://jitsi.org/meet/deploy)

+You may also find it helpful to have a look at our sample [config files](https://www.dropbox.com/sh/jgp4s8kp6xuyubr/5FACgJmqLD)

 ## Acknowledgements

 Jitsi Meet started out as a sample conferencing application using Jitsi Videobridge.
 It was originally developed by Philipp Hancke who then contributed it to the community where development continues with joint forces!